So Ends Our Night: Reception

 Glenn Ford's performance earned high honors and afforded him subsequent film offers and great popularity.
 To promote the film, Ford embarked on a publicity tour.

-The film premiered at New York City's Radio City Music Hall on February 27, 1941 and began screening at Graumann's Chinese Theater in Hollywood on March 19.
+The film premiered at New York City's Radio City Music Hall on February 27, 1941 and began screening at Grauman's Chinese Theatre in Hollywood on March 19.
 President Franklin D. Roosevelt attended a special screening of the film at the White House on January 30 and invited the cast to his annual birthday ball that night.

 In a contemporary review for The New York Times, critic Bosley Crowther lauded the film as "told with great poignance and sympathy" but wrote: "It would indeed be gratifying to be able to say that it is told with great dramatic effectiveness, too.
 But it isn't.
 For the story ... follows too rigid and monotonous a narrative form: it documents rather than dramatizes the wretched lives of its characters.
 And although John Cromwell has drawn much pathos and affecting tenderness from individual scenes, his direction of the picture as a whole has been too slow, too solemn and much too tedious.
 So Ends Our Night continues for the seemingly interminable length of two hours."

 Critic Philip K. Scheuer of the Los Angeles Times called So Ends Our Night "the most challenging of recent American releases" and wrote: "[S]ome of the scenes are gems.
 The memory of these scenes is what one carries away from the theater—poignant fragments of a whole rather than the whole itself... for this the producers have found too big for their medium."

 Louis Gruenberg's score earned the film's only Academy Award nomination.